 |MGO (Methylgloxal) is one of the chemical markers found in Manuka Honey||As part of the quality process, independent testing measures four key signature markers - MGO, Leptosperin, HMF and DHA|

 |MGO 690||UMF 18+|

 |MGO 830||UMF 20+|

 New Zealand is famous for its rare and remarkable Manuka Honey.

-Not only is it a delicious natural sweetener but it has some unique properties that earned it a title as a super-food due to its antibacterial and anti-inflammatory properties.
+Not only is it a delicious natural sweetener but it has some unique properties that earned it a title as a super-food.

 Shop from our huge range of different Manuka Honeys including Manuka Honey UMF/ MGO, Manuka Honey Blends and Kids Manuka Honey.